delphicventurescode/POLYGLOT_POET_WR__polyglotPoetWorldRecord__public/ARTIFAX1_LinkToArtifactsGitHubRepo/README.md

 **NOTE:**

-Note that this record has already been validated by one organization.
+Note that this record has already been validated by one organization, and the certificate certifying the record awarded.

+This world record ("The most number of poetry books written in two consecutive years, spanning both natural and constructed languages") is officially now awarded to Mr. Anand Manikutty.

 [+]